huytuancu/howto/README.md

 ## Overview

-This repo helps to quickly remember "how to" for myself and/or any developers interested relating to public development ìnformation using resources on internet.
+This repo helps to quickly remember "how to" for myself and/or any developers interested relating to public development ìnformation using FREE open source resources on internet.
 This repo is indeed NOT a specific product/project development

 Developer then can search more ìnformation on internet eg: using google or ChatGPT